 CSU Applied Category Theory Seminar

-This seminar runs in Spring 2024 weekly at Monday at 2PM in ENG B 105.
+This seminar will run in Fall 2024 weekly on Thursdays 3-4pm, location TBD.
 Below are the seminar organizers.

 Youtube Channel